hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/649_08_saturday_june_29.md

 SATURDAY, *June 29, 1895*. (*The Swami came this morning with a Gita in his hand*.)

-Krishna, the "Lord of souls", talks to Arjuna or Gudâkesha, "lord of sleep" (he who has conquered sleep).
+Krishna, the "Lord of souls", talks to Arjuna or Gudākesha, "lord of sleep" (he who has conquered sleep).
 The "field of virtue" (the battlefield) is this world; the five brothers (representing righteousness) fight the hundred other brothers (all that we love and